 The Empire State Building is one of New York City’s most famous landmarks.
 The building is world-famous for it’s 86th and 102nd floors.
 It is on these floors that there are observation decks that offer 360-degree views of the Big Apple.

-As a result of being located on 34th Street and 5th Avenue, the Empire State Building is in a brilliant central location.
-The building is within walking distance to other attractions such as Central Park or Broadway.
-So it’s easy to fit a trip to the top into a New York trip, and no New York trip is complete without seeing the city from above.
+As a result of being located on 34th Street and 5th Avenue, this New York City attraction in a brilliant central location.
+The building is within walking distance from other attractions such as Central Park or Broadway.
+So it’s easy to fit a trip to the top into a New York adventure, and no New York trip is complete without seeing the city from above.

-A Concise History Of The Empire State Building
+The Empire State Building History

-The Empire State Building has come a long way from when construction began.
-Here is a quick overview of some of the main points in its’ history:
+This famous building has come a long way from when construction began.
+Going over the full history would be a mammoth task, so instead, here is a quick overview of some of the main points in its’ history:

 1930 – Construction began on the 17th of March.
 The frame was raised at a speed of four and a half stories per week.